BorislavIT/Draft-Kings/README.md

 - Tailwind css - for styling
 - primereact - for a component library for dropdowns and stuff
 - jest, test-library@react and babel - for unit tests

+## Note

+- I did not make the app FULLY responsive, since I didn't consider that important, can easily do it if needed.